adishavit/adishavit.github.io/_drafts/Brain Unrolling.md

 Basically, the `operator++()` body is exactly the iterating `for`-loop body and  where instead of performing some prescribed operation on the current element, the element is "returned" by updating the `ptr` member and returning `*this` to allow calling the indirection operator for actually accessing it.

-To write [grok] `cv::LineIterator`, one must write [read] the constructor, then the indirection operator and the increment operators (not to mention additional methods and operators like the post-increment operator).
+To write [grok or debug] `cv::LineIterator`, one must write [read] the constructor, then the indirection operator and the increment operators (not to mention additional methods and operators like the post-increment operator).

 Additionally, by storing all the intermediate data as persistent members in the object (even if they are *not* public), we do not take advantage of scoped definition and locality (i.e. all methods can access and modify them at any point in the computation), opening the door for potential bugs, performance issues and increased object sizes.